asli-ilhan/glossary-platform/README.md

-# Glossary App
+# Digital Literacy Toolkit

-A Next.js glossary application with MongoDB backend and NextAuth.js authentication, featuring role-based permissions for users and admins.
+A Next.js platform for critically engaging with digital systems and power structures, featuring interactive visualizations, collaborative glossary, and role-based permissions for users and admins.

 ## Features